kevjen37/kevjen37.github.io/index.md

 __Career:__

 *I started my career in the smart energy industry, beginning as a software engineer and advancing into capital project management.
 I went back to business school full-time where I held multiple research positions for faculty, a think tank, and an emerging technology research firm.
-Currently I am working as a management consultant in New York City.*
+Currently, I am working as a management consultant in New York City.*

 *Connect with me on [Linkedin](https://www.linkedin.com/in/kevjen/)*